 Optional P/D+, D, F Grade Restriction.
-This option (see the USU "Grading Policy," page 36) is not available for any required courses for majors and minors in the College of Business.
+This option (see the USU "Grading Policy," page 19) is not available for any required courses for majors and minors in the College of Business.

 College of Business Stop-out Policy.
 Students having a break in attendance of College of Business programs in excess of one year will be subject to the college and departmental requirements in effect at the time of their return.
+However, if a student has received unconditional Advanced Standing under a previous set of requirements, this will be honored even though Advanced Standing requirements may have changed.

 Graduation.
 Students must satisfy all University, college, and departmental major requirements to be eligible for graduation.
 Refer to appropriate sections of this catalog for details.
+In addition, at least 60 credits must be taken in courses outside the College of Business.
+For this requirement, 9 credits of Economics and 6 credits of Statistics may be counted among those taken outside the College of Business.